 Any way, we decided to make nature masks yesterday and be nature heroes.
 The girls have enjoyed colouring with nature before.
 Last time we used animal templates and it was a hit, so I knew they’d love this activity too.

-Make Nature Superhero Masks
+Make the printable Nature Masks

 One of my girls wanted to use a dinosaur mask, so if your child isn’t keen on super heroes, you could try colouring in animal masks with nature instead.
 You can find koala, wombat, dinosaur, spider and frog masks in the printable section.